How long does auto insurance last?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-Car insurance is a legal requirement to drive a vehicle on public roads, so knowing when you are covered or not is important.
+Car insurance is a legal requirement to drive a vehicle on public roads, so knowing when you are covered or not is essential.
 Car insurance is sold in the form of policy terms.
-Each company does it differently, but most of them sell insurance policies in either six- or 12-month terms.
+Each company does it differently, but most sell insurance policies in either six- or 12-month periods.

-You can find to be effective dates of your policy on the proof of insurance card you get from the company.
+You can find effective dates of your policy on the proof of insurance card you get from the company.

 The Effective Dates of Your Car Insurance Coverage

 Each auto insurance policy has a specific term.
-The common duration of terms is for either six months or one year.
+The typical duration of terms is for either six months or one year.

 While every auto insurance company determines the length of the policy term differently, they are all required to tell you the exact duration in both your auto insurance policy agreement and your proof of insurance card.

-The coverage term for your car insurance policy, or the time between when your insurance starts and when it terminates, are called the effective dates.
+The coverage term for your car insurance policy, or the time between your insurance starts and when it terminates, is the effective date.

 If you are looking for the effective dates on your car insurance policy, the easiest place to find them is on your proof of insurance card.
 Your insurance company will also be able to tell you the exact date of when your policy term expires.